 All programs operated by Sunshine Village have received the highest level of accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF), a national non-profit accrediting body, since 1986.

 Sunshine Village has been commended by state licensing as well as the national accreditation agency for our many strengths—most recently in the areas of financial accountability, employee relations, risk management, human rights and innovative service provision.

 Awards and Recognition

-Members of the management team promote the organization and its mission through participation within business, civic and trade organizations, including: Chicopee Chamber of Commerce, Springfield Regional Chamber of Commerce, Massachusetts Council of Human Service Providers, Association of Developmental Disabilities Providers, Human Service Forum, Employers Association of the Northeast, Young Professionals Society of Greater Springfield, and through service on many local boards of educational and nonprofit organizations.
+Members of the management team promote the organization and its mission through participation within business, civic and trade organizations, including: Chicopee Chamber of Commerce, Springfield Regional Chamber of Commerce, Providers’ Council, Association of Developmental Disabilities Providers, Human Service Forum, Employers Association of the Northeast, Young Professional Society of Greater Springfield, Human Resource Management Association of Western Massachusetts, Professional Women’s Chamber, and through service on many local boards of educational and nonprofit organizations.